tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 ## deploy, serve, workers, agents, what?
 With Prefect, there are some concepts that just end up confusing me a lot.
 You can use a function called `.deploy` to create a deployment, and you can also serve a flow with `.serve`, but then you actually create a deployment.
-I remember with one of these functions, Prefect also created a docker image for you and uploaded it dockerhub.
+I remember with one of these functions, Prefect also created a docker image for you and uploaded it to dockerhub.

 Now that's one function doing too many things.

 ## Sketchy documentation at times
 As part of my take home task for my current position, I built an ETL pipeline on AWS, where the worker machine would be spawned on the trigger of a run.
-Although there were docs for something like this, I could build the full project without help from a Sales Engineer at Prefect.
+Although there were docs for something like this, I couldn't build the full project without help from a Sales Engineer at Prefect.
 Eventually the problem simply was that I had to meddle with some settings from the Prefect UI.